-Every employee plays a vital role in creating and maintaining an ethical workplace.
+Every employee plays a vital role in creating and maintaining an ethical workplace, and in reporting unethical behavior in the workplace.
 They need to know how to make ethical decisions and behave appropriately.
-They also need to know how misconduct is defined and be aware of the different types of misconduct they might encounter-and it’s in your company’s best interest to teach them.
+They also need to know how misconduct is defined and be aware of the different types of misconduct they might encounter — and it’s in your company’s best interest to teach them.

 Speaking of discrimination, are your employees aware that it’s illegal to discriminate against an employee based on genetic information?
 For example, if Tracey gets tested and finds out she has the breast cancer gene, BRCA, her manager Mark can’t use that information to force her to change from a full-time schedule to a part-time schedule.

 Employees need to be aware that any type of discrimination based on protected classes identified by the EEOC counts as employee misconduct.